Lake Manyara Tree Lodge is a special place, deep in the forest.

 Dining style: Individual Tables

 Drinks included: Drinks are included at Lake Manyara Tree Lodge except for premium champagnes and imported wines and spirits.

-Honeymoons: Lake Manyara Tree Lodge is a high-quality lodge which is perfect for a special occasion.
-In the heart of the bush, its rooms are large, very private and beautifully designed.
-The camp itself is very romantic and the service is fantastic; honeymoon couples will be made to feel very special.See more ideas for Honeymoons in Tanzania
+Honeymoons: Lake Manyara Tree Lodge is a high-quality lodge which fits perfectly into a Tanzania honeymoon safari.
+Situated in thick bush, its rooms are large, very private and beautifully designed.
+The camp itself is incredibly romantic and the service is fantastic; it’s a place to feel very special.See more ideas for Honeymoons in Tanzania

 Wildlife safaris: Lake Manyara National Park is a relatively small park – only 330km² – and the majority of this is covered in water.
-However, it has an exceptional diversity of wildlife and some excellent big game.
-The park also has the added advantage of allowing night drives, which allow the chance to see the park's nocturnal inhabitants.See more ideas for Wildlife safaris in Tanzania
+However, its real diversity of animals, and the possibility of night drives makes it one of our top tips for an extensive wildlife safari in Tanzania.See more ideas for Wildlife safaris in Tanzania

-Attitude towards children: The location of Lake Manyara Tree Lodge is quite wild, so children need to be mature and around the age of 12 or more to enjoy the experience.
-It's important to note that children are the responsibility of their parents at all times and should not be allowed to walk around the camp without supervision.
+Attitude towards children: The location of Lake Manyara Tree Lodge is quite wild, so children ideally should be aged 12 or above in order to enjoy the experience.
+It's important to note that children are the responsibility of their parents and should be supervised at all times.

-Property’s age restrictions: Lake Manyara Tree Lodge is happy to accept children of all ages, though they recommend that safaris are better suited to mature children over the age of 12.
+Property’s age restrictions: Lake Manyara Tree Lodge is happy to accept children aged seven and above, though they recommend that safaris are better suited to mature children over the age of 12.

 Equipment: There is no equipment for children.